-Mission Statement: Hillside Family of Agencies provides child-centered human services in partnership with children, youth, parents, and families through an integrated system of care.
+Mission Statement: Hillside Family of Agencies provides individualized health, education, and human services in partnership with children, youth, adults, and their families through an integrated system of care.

 Strategic Intent: Hillside Family of Agencies, in partnership with youth, families, and communities, will be the leader in translating research into effective practice solutions that create value (outcomes/cost.)